 Moment of truth: turning my cushion right-side-out.
 Looks good!
 All I need to do is poke the corners from the inside out and press the seams with an iron.

-Hopefully this tutorial will help with your own period furnishings!
+Hopefully, this DIY tutorial will help with your own period furnishings!